apache/solr-sandbox/ENCRYPTION.md

 The performance benchmark was run in LUCENE-9379.
 Here is the summary:

-- An OS-level encryption is best and fastest.
+- An OS-level encryption is better and faster.
 - If really it’s not possible, expect an average of -20% perf impact on most queries, -60% on multi-term queries.
 - You can use the `LightAesCtrEncrypter$Factory` to get +10% perf.
 This is a simple config change.
 See the solrconfig.xml configuration section above.